 The dorsum of the pupal case has five pairs of large compound pores with a reduced number of locules.
 Smaller pores with a star-shaped internal matrix are scattered over the dorsal surface.
 A row of bilocular wax pores are present around the dorsal submargin.
 The vasiform orifice is subcordate in outline, with the cephalic margin straight, and the operculum is somewhat rectangular in shape.
 The lingula is spatulate, slightly exserted and armed with four long setae (Quaintance and Baker 1913).

 The adult is distinguished readily from all other whiteflies known in Florida by the distinct dark spot on each wing.
-The pupal case will require a microscope slide preparation.
+The pupal case will require a microscope slide preparation for identification to species.
 The pupa is separated from other Florida species by the four pairs of abdominal cup-shaped compound pores with reduced loculi, and the 5th pair on the cephalic segment.
-The only other species of this genus known in Florida, Metaleurodicus griseus (Dozier) (new combination), has six abdominal pairs of compound pores, and occurs only on Eugenia spp. in Florida.
+The only other species of this genus known in Florida, Metaleurodicus griseus (Dozier), has six abdominal pairs of compound pores, and occurs only on Eugenia spp. in Florida.

-A key that covers 16 species of whiteflies that may infest Florida citrus is available on the World Wide Web.
-The WWW key, developed by the Florida Department of Agriculture and Consumer Services - Division of Plant Industry (FDACS-DPI), uses color photographs of nymphs to assist in identification.
-It is available at: http://www.freshfromflorida.com/pi/enpp/ento/aleyrodi.html.
+A key that covers 16 species of whiteflies that may infest Florida citrus is available online.
+The key, developed by the Florida Department of Agriculture and Consumer Services - Division of Plant Industry (FDACS-DPI), uses color photographs of nymphs to assist in identification.
+It is available here.

 The most common host in Florida is Psidium guajava.
-Other hosts from FDACS-DPI files are: Citharexylum fruiticosum, Dipholis salicifolia, Duranta repens, Duranta sp., Eugenia sp., Malpighia glabra, Melaleuca quinquenervia, Paurotis wrightii, Pimenta dioica, Pimenta officinalis (USDA 2006), and Plumeria sp.
-Additional hosts from the literature are: Citrus sinensis, Citrus sp., and Citharexylum spinosum (Mound and Halsey 1978).
+Other hosts from FDACS-DPI files are: Citharexylum fruiticosum, Dipholis salicifolia, Duranta repens, Eugenia sp., Malpighia glabra, Melaleuca quinquenervia, Paurotis wrightii, Pimenta dioica, Pimenta officinalis (USDA 2006), and Plumeria sp.
+Additional hosts from the literature are Citrus sinensis and Citharexylum spinosum (Mound and Halsey 1978).

 Inspect the undersides of leaves for white fluffy wax trails, pupal cases, and adult whiteflies with a dark spot on each wing.
 This is only whitefly in Florida easily identified from the adult.

 Chemical control.
-Whiteflies also are controlled by sprays applied primarily for control of scale insects.
+Whiteflies are controlled by sprays targeted for control of scale insects.
 Spraying of commercial citrus exclusively for whitefly control is seldom practiced in Florida.
 Recommended control measures for commercial or dooryard citrus are significantly different.
 Please consult the specific management guide for your situation.

 It is important to note that spraying with copper for control of harmful fungal diseases will also inhibit growth of "friendly fungi" resulting in an increase in whitefly populations.
 Also, more than one application of sulfur per year can have an adverse effect on parasites.
 Spray oil has some insecticidal properties, but is primarily used to remove sooty mold which grows on the fruit and leaves.

 Biological control.
-Natural enemies include: Delphastus diversipes (Champion) (Coleoptera, Coccinellidae), Ocyptamus parvicornis (Loew) & Pseudodoros clavatus (Fabricius) (Diptera, Syrphidae), Encarsia sp.
-(Hymenoptera, Aphelinidae), Caraeochrysa cincta (Schneider) & Chrysopodes collaris (Schneider) (Neuroptera, Chrysopidae) (USDA 2006).
+Natural enemies include: Delphastus diversipes (Champion) (Coleoptera: Coccinellidae), Ocyptamus parvicornis (Loew) and Pseudodoros clavatus (Fabricius) (Diptera: Syrphidae), Encarsia sp.
+(Hymenoptera: Aphelinidae), Caraeochrysa cincta (Schneider) and Chrysopodes collaris (Schneider) (Neuroptera: Chrysopidae) (USDA 2006).